cody-gawr/forecast-google-sheets/forecasting-automation/READEME.md

 - “What if we cut Meta by 20% and increased Google by 10%?”
 - “Which campaign has the best aMER historically in June?”

-You could even use a GPT model to write human-readable recommendations:
+We could even use a GPT model to write human-readable recommendations:

 > "_Meta spend is 18% above forecast, but conversions are flat.
 Consider reallocating to Google._"